AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 4. We can use either variable to modify the object at that memory address.
 5. Since both variables point to the same memory address, any changes to the object at that location will be reflected when we poll either variable in the future.

 But these two variables, `me` and `alias`, do not share the same memory address on the stack.
 In other words, `alias` is not really a true reference.
-We can easily prove this:
+We can easily prove this by creating a new object and pointing `alias` to it:

 ```javascript
 let me = { name: 'Aleksandr' };